Harriton High School: History

-Harriton High School was designed in 1957 by architect Vincent Kling based on principals popular in California and opened in 1958 featuring a campus-style school.
-The Harriton High School designed by Kling consisted of five buildings connected by covered walkways otherwise open to the elements, a style unusual for the region (and that it shared with Welsh Valley Middle School, built at the same time).
-Kling intended to create a modern design that encompasses a simple and effective layout with a focus on natural light and an airy environment.
+Harriton High School was designed in 1957 by architect Vincent Kling and opened in 1958.
+Kling's design consisted of five buildings connected by covered walkways otherwise open to the elements, a style unusual for the region (and that it shared with Welsh Valley Middle School, built at the same time).
+Kling intended to create a modern design that encompassed a simple and effective layout with a focus on natural light and an airy environment.
 Ironically, Harriton's 1958 campus buildings surrounded a mostly concrete courtyard and was nicknamed "the Tombs" (despite the natural light and air).

-As of the 2009 school year, a new three-story building replaced the now demolished 1958 Kling designed school to make room for greater need for more sports fields and academic facilities (such as classrooms).
+By 2009, a new three-story building had replaced Kling's 1958 design, providing more sports and academic facilities to serve the growing student body.

 Clubs and activities

 Science Olympiad

 Harriton hosts a successful Science Olympiad chapter.
-The Team has placed among the top 10 at the Science Olympiad National Tournament for 21 consecutive years, winning three national championships and 16 consecutive state championships in that span.
+The team has placed among the top 10 at the Science Olympiad National Tournament for 21 consecutive years, winning three national championships and 16 consecutive state championships in that span.

 Harriton competes in the Southeastern Region for Regionals and Pennsylvania for States.
-Although they have not run any invitationals in the past, Harriton participates in multiple of invitationals, including Conestoga, Twin Tiers (Athens), Solon, Wright State, Massachusetts Institute of Technology (MIT), Cornell, Upenn and Princeton.
-In the states competition, Harriton held the longest winning streak out of any Pennsylvanian team, athletic or not—placing first place at States for sixteen consecutive years (1997 to 2013).
+Although they have not run any invitationals in the past, Harriton participates in multiple invitationals, including Conestoga, Twin Tiers (Athens), Solon, Wright State, Massachusetts Institute of Technology (MIT), Cornell, UPenn and Princeton.
+In the states competition, Harriton held the longest winning streak of any Pennsylvanian team—athletic or not—placing first place at State for sixteen consecutive years (1997 to 2013).
 At the National competition, the team won the national title in 1995, 2001 and 2005.
-Additionally, the team has competed in the national competition from 1994 to present, 22 years.
-In more recent years, Harriton has not performed as well in Science Olympiad.
-In the 2021 season, the team got second at states, losing to Lower Merion High School.
-The team then went on to place 16th at the national tournament, the first time since 1993 that the team did not place in the top 10 at nationals.
-The 2020 regional, state, and national competitions were cancelled due to the Covid-19 pandemic.